-As CIoT 2020 will be held as a virtual conference, speakers are required to record and submit a video of their talk by September 23.
+As CIoT 2022 will be held as a hybrid conference, remote speakers are required to record and submit a video of their talk and On site speakers are required to upload their slides by March 23rd.

 The recorded video should be uploaded on EDAS like the camera-ready paper.